 - Identifying biomarkers of kidney and liver toxicity by integrating toxicogenomics datasets with biological networks.
 Presented at the Biomarkers and Diagnostics World Congress, Philadelphia, May 6-8, 2013

 - Use of multiplex technologies for measuring biomarkers in early non-clinical safety assessment.
-Presented as part of the Merck Millipore Tox Webinar Series, May 3, 2013Renal Biomarkers.
+Presented as part of the EMD Millipore Tox Webinar Series, May 3, 2013Renal Biomarkers.
 To be presented at the annual Safety Pharmacology Society meeting, Rotterdam, 18-19 September, 2013

 - State-of-the-Art Detection of Nephrotoxicity by Urinary Protein Biomarkers.
 Presented at the 6th Annual Biomarkers Congress, Manchester, 23-24 February 2012.